 Even more fundamentally, this partnership aims to change who has power to impact policies regarding healthy communities.
 For far too long, communities of color have not had a seat at the table when local and state decisions on transportation, planning, and development have been made.
 This systemic disregard is at the root of health inequities.
 Through this project, we will work to ensure that residents most impacted are educated, organized, and equipped to change the conditions in their own neighborhoods.

-An Act Promoting Drinking Water Quality for All (H.902/S.482) by Rep. Sena, Rep. Pingatelli, Sen. Elderidge, and Sen. Edwards
+An Act Promoting Drinking Water Quality for All (H.902/S.482) by Rep. Blais and Sen. Eldridge

 Massachusetts does not currently have any statewide protections to ensure well water is safe for residents outside of the public water system.
 This legislation will enable the Massachusetts Department of Environmental Protection to develop a set of health-based regulations which would provide statewide water quality standards for private drinking water wells.